hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 You must bind Caliper to a specific Fabric SDK to target the corresponding (or compatible) SUT version.
 Refer to the [binding documentation](./Installing_Caliper.md#the-bind-command) for details.
 When you bind to an SUT, you are in fact selecting a specific Fabric SDK to use which could be used with different versions of Fabric SUTs.

 > * None of the Fabric bindings support administration actions.
-It it not possible to create/join channels nor deploy a chaincode.
-Consequently running caliper only facilitate operations using the  `--caliper-flow-only-test` flag
+It it not possible to create/join channels nor deploy a chaincode, therefore the init and install flows do nothing and can be skipped using `--caliper-flow-skip-init` and `--caliper-flow-skip-install`.
+If you don't use the `start` and `end` flows you can just use `--caliper-flow-only-test`.

 ### Binding with Fabric 1.4 Client SDK